adamGallard/BelmontHandbook/docs/scouting-life/scouting-achievements.md

 # Scouting Achievements

 At Belmont Scout Group, we encourage all Youth Members to strive towards their Scouting achievements.
-These achievements recognize growth, skills development, and personal accomplishments throughout a Scout’s journey.
+These achievements recognize growth, skills development, and personal accomplishments throughout a Scout's journey.
 Below are the key areas where Youth Members can earn their achievements.

 All progress and achievements are recorded in the **Terrain System**, which is used to track the skills and levels attained by Youth Members.